xhulio11/Spaceship_Battle/README.md

 A 2D game developed in python with pygame

 Concept:
   A spaceship tryes to survive in space.
-It has 2 main ablities.
+It has 2 main ablities.\n
-    1)to avoid the Rocks that it is facing.
+    1)to avoid the Rocks that it is facing.\n
     2)to hit the Rocks with bullets and eventually destory them

  The spaceship had a certain amount of life, that is reduced whenever it is hit by a rock.